syedali010/syedali010/README.md

 2. **[GitOps: Managing Infrastructure with Git](https://medium.com/@i200745/gitops-managing-infrastructure-with-git)**
    _Published on Sep 7_: This article explores the concept of GitOps, emphasizing the importance of managing infrastructure as code through Git.
 It covers key practices and tools that allow for efficient, code-centric infrastructure management.

-### 📖 DevOps Tools & Concepts
+### 📖 Skills & Technologies
-Here’s a summary of tools I’m currently working with:
+Here’s a snapshot of tools and concepts I’m currently working with:
-- **CI/CD**: Automation from testing to deployment for faster, reliable releases.
-- **Kubernetes**: Efficient container orchestration for app management.
-- **Docker**: Easy containerization, enabling consistent environments.
-- **AWS & GCP**: Leveraging cloud platforms for scalable infrastructure.
+- **AI & ML**: Leveraging artificial intelligence for smarter applications.
-- **IaC (Terraform)**: Implementing infrastructure as code for repeatable environments.
+- **Cloud Platforms**: Proficient in AWS..
+- **DevOps**: Specializing in CI/CD pipelines, containerization with Docker and Kubernetes.
+- **Programming**: Expertise in Python, JavaScript, C++, and C#.

 ---
 ### 🌐 Connect with Me
 <p align="center">
 <a href="https://linkedin.com/in/syedali" target="blank"><img align="center" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/></a>